Skip to Content

 When it comes to national parks, few have quite the name or cachet of Yosemite National Park.
 Yosemite is one of the oldest national parks in the United States and is also one of the most visited – and with good reason.
 The park’s majestic waterfalls, grand giant trees, and natural wonders like Half Dome and El Capitan are truly breathtaking to behold.

 If you are considering visiting Yosemite National Park with kids, I can’t recommend it highly enough.
 But I will say that a trip does require some careful planning and attention to logistics.
-Yosemite’s popularity has made it a destination you can’t really just visit on a whim anymore, particularly with kids.
+Yosemite’s popularity has made it a destination you can’t really just visit on a whim anymore much of the year, particularly with kids.

 Here are all the essentials that family travelers need to know when visiting Yosemite National Park with kids, along with a detailed map highlighting points of interest, park entrances, hikes, things to do, and lodging options.